Jayson-WCS/jayson-wcs/README.md

 Former athlete turned **Full-Stack Web Developer**.

-🎯  Looking for a work-study position from September 2023.  🎯

 > Wild Code School 2023 💻

 Able to work with **React JS**, **Tailwind CSS**, **Node JS** and **MySQL**.